udexon/SAIGON/Man_in_the_Mirror.md

 \[ [Table of Contents](https://github.com/udexon/SAIGON/blob/master/0_Table_of_Contents.md) \]

-The "Man in the Mirror" Experiment (MitM) consists of at least 2 Android mobile phones (devices), running SAIGON OpenCV image processing program, "looking at each other".
+The "Man in the Mirror" Experiment (MiM) consists of at least 2 Android mobile phones (devices), running SAIGON OpenCV image processing program, "looking at each other".
 In this experiment, we attempt to simulate the sensation and thought process when a man (woman) looks at himself (herself) in the mirror.

+(MITM is commonly used to denote "man in the middle" attack.
+We choose "MiM" to denote "Man in the Mirror" as it also shows symmetry.)

 The ["symbol grounding problem"](https://en.wikipedia.org/wiki/Symbol_grounding_problem) is addressed via the graph database mechanism in SAIGON, which includes relationships of "self" and "others", as well as the ability "to analyze its own code", based on the homoiconic nature of SAIGON's reverse Polish notation.

-MitM could also run on other platforms, such as Linux, MacOS, iOS or Windows, depending on implementation resources and schedules for respetive platforms.
+MiM could also run on other platforms, such as Linux, MacOS, iOS or Windows, depending on implementation resources and schedules for respetive platforms.

-The following articles illustrate the basic principles of SAIGON and MitM:
+The following articles illustrate the basic principles of SAIGON and MiM:

 - [ Metaprogramming: Inserting New Code to Kotlin Program ](https://github.com/udexon/SAIGON/blob/master/S_insert.md)
 - [SAIGON AJAX Example](http://5gl.epizy.com/nsm/fgl.html)